tmtxt/tmtxt.github.com/_drafts/2024-09-16-optimize-a-recursive-problem.md

 };
 ```

 Simple?
-Yeah that's what they taught in university, but that's what will probably help you during
+Yeah that's what you learnt in university, but that's what will probably help you during
 the interview.

 ## Tail-call optimization and Trampoline

 Another way you can answer the interviewer is to use Tail-call optimization.
-Some programming
+In some programming
-languages, if you return the the recursive expression, they can optimize this automatically by
+languages, if you return the recursive expression as the last expression in the function, they can optimize automatically by
 avoiding creating a new call stack.
 From that, we can rewrite the above `sum` function in that style

 ```javascript